 jmp squasher instructions).
 Similar to the Kotlin version with coroutines,

-hasLastChar variable anymore because the branching is stored as resuming point.
+hasLastChar variable anymore because the branching is stored as a resuming point.

 You can find the full source code for 64-bit Linux and macOS in this github repo.